-For admission information and procedures, access the Web site at www.asu.edu/graduate/admission or refer to the Application for Graduate Admission booklet.
+For admission information and procedures, access the Web site at www.asu.edu/graduate/admissions or refer to the Application for Graduate Admission booklet.

 Master's and Doctoral Work.
 Many students pursue a master's degree to satisfy their own quest for learning.
 In some disciplines, such as dance or architecture, the master's degree is normally the terminal or final degree.
-In other fields, students enter master's programs as the first step toward more advanced work, such as doctoral studies, which prepare students for a lifetime of intellectual inquiry and creativity or for the application of knowledge to professional practice.
+In other fields, students enter master's programs as the first step toward more advanced work, such as doctoral studies, which prepare students for a lifetime of intellectual inquiry